 There’s a very clear tutorial video on how to photograph your art here.

 Save your image as a .jpg.
-The longest side should be set at at least 1280 pixels and the final ‘weight’ of the image cannot exceed 4 megabytes (4mb) or Smarter Entry will not be able to accept it.
+The shortest side should be set at at least 1280 pixels and the final ‘weight’ of the image cannot exceed 4 megabytes (4mb) or Smarter Entry will not be able to accept it.
 (Note this is much larger than previous uploads have required and will allow jurors in future shows to see more texture and nuance when making selections.)

 There are many tutorials at youtube.com that will show you how to resize your images once you have downloaded them to your computer.
 If you need to learn, enter in the search box on the youtube page: “How to resize images on [Windows8 or Windows 7 or Mac 10.5 or whatever operating system you use].
 Additionally, if you’re on a mac and do not have photoshop, below are directions on how to crop and resize in Preview.
 If you do have photoshop, whether mac or Windows, set your image size to 2000px on the longest side and then either “save for web” as a .jpg with the compression set at 100, or ‘save as’ JPEG at ‘maximum’ setting.
 That should result in a file under 4mb.
 If it is too high, slide the compression slider back a a little at a time or reduce the size slightly rather than the quality.